metno/S-ENDA-documentation/source/doi_background.rst

 they can be used when citing a specific resource on the web.

 DOIs practically consist of an alphanumeric string made up by a prefix and a suffix.
-The combination of a unique DOI prefix (assigned to a particular DOI registrant, i.e. METNO) and a unique DOI suffix (provided by that registrant for a specific object, or automatically assigned at registration time) is unique.
-Suffix and prefix are separated by a forward slash (e.g. 10.21343/z9n1-qw63).
+The combination of a unique DOI prefix (assigned to a particular DOI registrant, e.g. MET Norway) and a unique DOI suffix (provided by that registrant for a specific object, or automatically assigned at registration time) is unique.
+Suffix and prefix are separated by a forward slash (e.g. ``10.21343/z9n1-qw63``).

 DOIs in a FAIR perspective
 ==========================